jonnonz1/nz-statute-book/acts/public/1990/serious-fraud-office-act-1990.md

 (3) This section is subject to section 37 and section 39.
 (4) Every member of the Serious Fraud Office commits an offence, and is liable on conviction to a fine not exceeding $5,000, who knowingly contravenes this section.

-### 37 Secrecy of information protected under Inland Revenue Department Act 1974
+### 37 Secrecy of information protected under Tax Administration Act 1994
 (1) Every member of the Serious Fraud Office shall observe the strictest secrecy in relation to revenue information.
 (2) For the purposes of this section, revenue information means any information— (a) that is subject to an obligation of secrecy under the Tax Administration Act 1994; and